Atif-Bashir-1998/nlp-literature-mining-fact-analysis/README.md

 3. Parse TEI XML files to extract research information automatically.
 4. Build and query a **Knowledge Graph** in **Neo4j** using Cypher.
 5. Visualize entity relationships with **NetworkX** and **Matplotlib**.
+6. Methods trend from CF to Transformers; Amazon/MovieLens are top datasets.
+7. Focus is on visual/text explanations; metric extraction.

 ---